-How SAFEs Convert: A Guide for Founders
+How SAFEs Convert: An Interactive Guide for Founders

 Your Series A is underway.
 The lead investor asks about your SAFEs from the seed round.
 You suddenly realize you don't actually know how many shares they'll convert into or how much dilution you're facing.